MicrosoftDocs/azure-devops-docs/docs/boards/queries/link-type-reference.md

    - Find and view predecessor work items and their successor work items in a two-tiered, direct links query view.

    Restrictions and recommendations:- An error appears when you attempt to create links that define circular relationships.
-   - <p>Create predecessor-successor links only to work items that are within the same project.<br />
+   - Create predecessor-successor links only to work items that are within the same project.<br />
    You can create predecessor-successor links between work items that are defined in different projects.
-However, if you export a query to Excel or Project, only those work items that are defined for the project for which the query is defined are imported.</p>
+However, if you export a query to Excel or Project, only those work items that are defined for the project for which the query is defined are imported.
    :::column-end:::
 :::row-end:::
 :::row:::